LeeHanYeong/django-secrets-manager/README.md

-# Django AWS SecretsManager
+# Django SecretsManager

-**Django AWS SecretsManager** is a package that helps you manage the secret values used by Django through AWS's SecretsManager service.
+**Django SecretsManager** is a package that helps you manage the secret values used by Django through variable services.

 ## Requirements